cagrioz/CNG495-F22-CloudComputing/README.md

 ## Setup / Installation
 Clone the repo into your local, and then run `npm install` or `yarn` in the repo directory (you've to be in package.json level).

-Then all you need to do is run the 'npm start' to have the app running on your local.
+Then all you need to do is run the `npm start` to have the app running on your local.

 ## Available Scripts